ungleich/cdist/docs/src/cdist-cache.rst

 Object cache overview
 ~~~~~~~~~~~~~~~~~~~~~
-Each object under :strong:`object` directory has its own structurue.
+Each object under :strong:`object` directory has its own structure.

 code-local
     code generated from gencode-local, present only if something is